 A: Printers can develop leading paper procurement policies and work with Canopy or another credible environmental non-governmental organization (ENGO) on helping to advance forest conservation initiatives, shift the practices of their supply chain to be more sustainable and enhance their public reporting.
 Canopy is here to help.
-Contact us at email@example.com.
+Contact us.

 Q: How can print customers support printers to become more sustainable?

-- Source leading eco-papers: Choose Ancient Forest Friendly papers from the Superior step of the Paper Steps as listed in the Ecopaper Database.
+- Source leading eco-papers: Choose Ancient Forest Friendly and straw based papers from the Superior step of the Paper Steps as listed in the Ecopaper Database.

 - Develop a policy: Ask your printer to work with Canopy or another credible ENGO to develop a paper procurement policy that is transparent and details their commitments to avoid sourcing from Ancient and Endangered forests.
 Source recycled, agricultural residue or FSC® certified fiber-based papers from not only legal but also non-controversial sources.